Measurement Component

 QtWidgets.QWidget()

-is an empty widget.
+creates an empty widget.

-To add widgets onto self.ui
+To add widgets to self.ui

 layout = QtWidgets.QVBoxLayout()